What to expect from our article

 History of Portsmouth

-Portsmouth was originally founded in 1180, which was when Jean de Gisors first established a small settlement right at the corner of Portsea Island.
+Portsmouth was originally founded in 1180, when Jean de Gisors first established a small settlement right at the corner of Portsea Island.
 Soon after, Portsmouth received its first charter from Richard I in 1194.

 Portsmouth has seen many historical events, like Nelson’s last battle at Trafalgar and the D-Day Landings.
 Many of the fortifications that you can see there today were built in the 14th century, which is when England was at war with France.